Arjahck/Finite-Automata-Operation-Algorithm/README.md

 ![alt text](https://i.imgur.com/uFjUnMH.png)

 !!!
-ALl The screenshots are based on the finite automata 6.
+All The screenshots are based on the finite automata 6.

 ### 2) display automata